Non-negatively curved GKM orbifolds: Preliminaries

 Definition \ref{defn:gkmgraph} is slightly more general than usual, as $p$ and $q$ are allowed to be rational numbers.
 The reason will become clear below, when we consider orbifolds.
 The construction of the graph described above always results in GKM graphs:

-\begin{proposition} For any action of a compact torus $T$ on a smooth, compact, orientable manifold $M$ of dimension $2n$ with finite fixed point set, and whose one-skeleton $M_1$ is the union of invariant $2$-spheres, the graph associated to the action in the way prescribed above canonically admits a connection for which Equation \eqref{eq:1} holds, with $p=\pm 1$ and $q$ an integer.
-In particular the graph is a GKM graph. \end{proposition} \begin{proof} Let \(N\) be one of the invariant \(2\)-spheres and \(T_N\) the principal isotropy group of the \(T\)-action on \(N\).
+\begin{proposition} For any action of a compact torus $T$ on a smooth, compact, orientable manifold $M$ of dimension $2n$ with finite fixed point set, and whose one-skeleton $M_1$ is the union of invariant $2$-spheres, the graph associated to the action in the way prescribed above admits a connection for which Equation \eqref{eq:1} holds, with $p=\pm 1$ and $q$ an integer.
+In particular the graph is a GKM graph.

+Moreover, if the weights at every vertex are \(3\)-independent, i.e. if any three weights at every vertex are linearly independent, then the connection is unique. \end{proposition} \begin{proof} Let \(N\) be one of the invariant \(2\)-spheres and \(T_N\) the principal isotropy group of the \(T\)-action on \(N\).
 Moreover, let \(x_1,x_2\) be the two \(T\)-fixed points in \(N\).
 Then we have two \(T\)-representations \(T_{x_1}M\otimes\C\) and \(T_{x_2}M\otimes \C\) on the complexified tangent spaces at these fixed points.
 Let

 be the decomposition of \(T_{x_i}M\otimes \C\) into weight spaces.
 Here the \(\alpha_{ij}\) are some homomorphisms \(T\rightarrow S^1\).
 By the GKM condition each \(W_{ij}\) has complex dimension one.
 Moreover, the derivatives of the \(\alpha_{ij}\) agree --up to sign-- with the weights of the edges starting in \(x_i\).